Vimalaranga/Vimalaranga/README.md

 ---

 ## 💫 About Me:
-👨‍🎓 I’m an graduate at NSBM/Plymouth University.<br>
+👨‍🎓 I’m an undergraduate at NSBM/Plymouth University.<br>
 🖥️ Looking to collaborate on web/mobile development projects.<br>
 💬 Ask me about web/mobile development.<br>
 ✨ Fun fact: I'm lazy but smart.